mahmoodr/tvhplayer_wiki/User-Guide.md

 # TVHPlayer Documentation

 Welcome to the TVHPlayer help documentation.
-This guide will help you understand how to use the TVHPlayer app effectively.
+This guide will help you understand how to use the TVHPlayer app.

 ## Overview